How do I apply for undergraduate on-campus housing?

 How will information about the standby list be communicated to students on the standby list?
 Students who are placed on the standby list are notified on the first page of the ‘Apply Online’ webpage, and additionally they will be sent an e-mail (on the email account they designated to LSU Admissions) at the time of their housing application.

 Does Residential Life continue to accept housing applications if a standby list is implemented?
 Yes.
-Although a female standby list was implemented, Res Life will continue accepting female standby housing applications because it is unknown how many cancellations will be received before fall opening.
 The standby list is the best and fairest way to ensure that the maximum number receive on-campus housing.

 Why doesn’t the university reserve a block of on-campus housing for out-of-state students?
 Res Life operates on a first-come, first-serve system based on the housing date of application.
 This system is the fairest approach to both in-state and out-of-state students to allocate the housing on campus.